How to Create a Product Prototype: A Step-by-Step Guide

 Either way, make sure you’re clear in advance about what you’re testing.

-“Understand what exactly you want to validate, be it the color schema, the logo, the slogan, the brand name, or a function.
+“Understand what exactly you want to validate, be it the color scheme, the logo, the slogan, the brand name, or a function.
 Focus on conscious learning, rather than on abstract observation.” — Vlad, Co-Founder at Zeroqode

 Get started building your prototype for free